 Growing tips–also called terminal buds–have specialized plant cells called meristem.
 Meristem cells produce a hormone called auxin that inhibits cells below the topmost growing tip from dividing and creating significant new growth.
 By pinching out the meristem tissue at the topmost growing tip of the plant, auxin is no longer produced and the meristem tissue in the axils below will start new cell division.
 This directs the plant to concentrate its growing efforts and sugars on the foliage and fruit below.

-How to prune or pinch out new growth.
 Use your thumb and forefinger to pinch out the growth tip or sucker.
 Pinch out new growth when it is small, between 2 and 4 inches long.
 Simply break or pinch the new growth off after flexing it back and forth.
 If a sucker is thick and does not pinch away freely, use a retractable knife blade to slice it away.
-Prune before suckers are too large, otherwise you will leave a large pruning wound through which tomato disease may enter.
+Prune before suckers are too large, otherwise, you will leave a large pruning wound through which tomato disease may enter.
 Prune when the plant is dry; tomato diseases are often spread in drops of water.

 When you begin, first eliminate stems that are broken or diseased.
-Next, carefully cut away stems that are not part of the final vision you have for the plant.
+Next, carefully cut away stems that are not part of your final vision for the plant.
 A few big cuts, will quickly open up the plant and give it form.

 Once large stem cuts are completed, prune from the top systematically pinching or cutting the plant back to the desired height.
 As you work your way down, continue to step back and visualize the plant pruned.
 Eliminate unwanted foliage as you work your way down.
 You may have to prune away some blossoms and undeveloped fruit.
 Keep in mind that the plant will be stronger and more productive in the long run.
 Don’t worry, the plant will rebloom.